 Why am I being invited to take part?

 If you agree to take part, you will be first given a unique participant ID which will guarantee your anonymity in the survey.
 The ID allows you to take a break and come back where you have left off at a later stage or login on another device and continue from there.
-Therefore, please keep it safe by noting it down, e-mailing it to yourself or taking a picture of it as you may need it later.
+Therefore, please keep it safe by noting it down, e-mailing it to yourself or taking a picture of it, as you may need it later.

 You will then be asked to complete some questionnaires.
 Altogether, it should not take you more than 10–15 minutes.
 These questionnaires will focus on:

-- you and your child's demographic information
+- your demographic information

 - your experiences of being a member of an online DIYAPS community

-- the challenges you may have experienced or anticipate in building a DIYAPS
+- the challenges you may have experienced or anticipate in building a DIYAPS system

-At the end of the survey, we will ask you if you would like to further assist our research by completing an additional questionnaire regarding your child’s most recent diabetes-related medical history.
+At the end of the survey, we will ask you if you would like to further assist our research by completing an additional questionnaire regarding your most recent diabetes-related medical history.
 We will also ask if you would like to sign up for follow-up studies run by OPEN in the future.
 For this, you can become a member of the OPEN project on a data repository site called ‘Open Humans’.
-This will allow us to anonymously communicate with you to ask about your participation in future studies as data protection laws do not allow us to obtain or use personal e-mail accounts for communication.
+This will allow us to anonymously communicate with you to ask about your participation in future OPEN studies as data protection laws do not allow us to obtain or use personal email accounts for communication.
 Instructions on how to connect your existing Open Humans account — or create a new one and connect this — are provided on the OPEN website.
 Please note that these additional steps are completely optional.

 How will the data be used?

 The pseudonymized responses to the survey will be analyzed by our team of researchers.
-Once the OPEN project is completed, your anonymized data will be available to researchers upon request.
+Once the OPEN project is completed your anonymized data will be available to researchers upon request.
 To protect your privacy, any information that might lead to your identity will be removed from your data set before being accessed by any researchers.